-ITER DDG Carlos Alejaldre addressed a packed conference room, while journalism school students took notes for a special ITER project.
+ITER Deputy Director-General Carlos Alejaldre addressed a packed conference room, while journalism school students took notes for a special ITER Project.

 Every year since 1925, large and curious crowds of visitors have strolled along the hallways of the Foire Internationale de Marseille to discover the latest developments in appliances, services or technology.

-The trade fair, which opened on Friday 24 September and which closed on Monday 4 October, is one of the oldest and most important in France, and draws an average of 400,000 visitors, 95% of them residents of the PACA region.
+The trade fair, which opened on Friday 24 September and which closed on Monday 4 October, is one of the oldest and most important in France, and draws an average of 400,000 visitors, 95 percent of them residents of the PACA region.

 ITER has been present at the Foire Internationale since 2006.
-Volunteers from the ITER Organization, Agence Iter France, CEA-Institute for Magnetic Fusion Research (IRFM) and, this year, Fusion for Energy (F4E), man the ITER stand, hand out brochures and goodies to the public, and answer their many questions about the project.
+Volunteers from the ITER Organization, Agence Iter France, CEA-Institute for Magnetic Fusion Research (IRFM) and, this year, the European Domestic Agency, Fusion for Energy (F4E), man the ITER stand, hand out brochures and goodies to the public, and answer their many questions about the project.

 Many a visitor stood captivated by the 3D animations, video clips and panels featured on the ITER stand.

 Every year, a special "ITER Day" is organized with the participation of the ITER management, senior fusion scientists and various specialists involved in ITER.
 A press conference usually follows, which provides the local media with updates on the project's progress.

 As works on the platform have become more and more "visible," interest in ITER has increased among the local population.
 For a long time, the project had remained an abstraction; it is now a reality for all to see.

 "ITER Day," Wednesday 29 September, was a great opportunity for visitors to satisfy their curiosity.